-Main menu Function Multifunction dis- play Change to the multifunction display (MFI): "Multifunction display (MFI)" Audio This menu displays the available information for the active audio source (radio station, CD audio track / MP3 / USB / iPod / Bluetooth audio ^{a)} / call information ^{a)} .
+Main menu Function Multifunction dis- play Change to the multifunction display (MFI): "Multifunction display (MFI)" Audio This menu displays the available information for the active audio source (radio station, CD audio track / MP3 / USB / iPod / Bluetooth audio a) / call information a) .
 Navigation This menu is only available if the vehicle is fitted with a navigation system.
 The navigation system must be switched on.
 When the route guidance is activated, the turning arrows and proximity bars are displayed.
-The appearance is similar to the Navigation system.
+The display is similar to that of the Navigation system.
 If the route guidance is not activated, the direction of travel (compass) and the name of the street along which you are driving are shown.

-Telephone This menu is only available in vehicles with radio unit in the vehicle is fitted with the telephone function.
-In vehicles fitted with a radio navigation system, this menu is available in the central unit (navigator) ⇒ Booklet SEAT Media System 2.1.
+Telephone This menu is only ava ilable in vehicles with radio unit if the vehicle is fitted w ith the telephone hicles fitted with a radio navigation system, this menu is available in the central unit (navigator) ⇒ Booklet SEAT Media System 2.1.

 Vehicle condition This menu displays current warning or information texts: "Vehicle status menu" This option flashes when one of these texts is displayed.
-Configuration This option allows the time, the speed warning when using winter tyres, units, language, independent heating, the Light and visibility menu and the Convenience menu to be reset.

-a) Only in vehicles fitted with a radio navigation system.
+Configuration This option allows the time, the speed warning when using winter tyres, units, language, independent heating, the Light and visibility menu and the Convenience menu to be reset a) Only in vehicles fitted with a radio navigation system.